Miguel Montero

 Miguel Angel Montero Fernandez (born July 9, 1983) is a Venezuelan-American former professional baseball catcher.
 He played in Major League Baseball (MLB) for the Arizona Diamondbacks, Chicago Cubs, Toronto Blue Jays, and Washington Nationals.
-Montero is a two-time MLB All-Star.
+Montero is a two-time MLB All-Star and won the World Series with the Cubs in 2016.

 Professional career

 Arizona Diamondbacks

 The Arizona Diamondbacks signed Montero as an undrafted free agent in 2001 for a $13,000 signing bonus.

 Since his arrival in the United States, Montero was coached by veteran manager and former catcher Bill Plummer throughout his time with the Diamondbacks organization.

 Montero made his major league debut on September 6, 2006, against the Florida Marlins.
 He went hitless in his first game, as Aníbal Sánchez of the Marlins threw a no-hitter against the Diamondbacks.
 Montero played in a total of six games that year, recording a .250 batting average.

 In 2007 and 2008, Montero platooned with Chris Snyder at the catching position for the D-Backs and batted a .224 average with 10 home runs in 2007 and batting .255 with five home runs in 2008.

 Montero began the 2009 season slowly, hitting just three home runs and having just a .200 batting average through the first two months.
 However, when Snyder was put on the disabled list in June, Montero's playing time increased markedly and he finished the season with a career-high .294 batting average.

 Montero caught Edwin Jackson's no-hitter on June 25, 2010.
 He finished the season with a .266 batting average and nine home runs.

 In 2011, after hitting .272 with 10 home runs and 45 RBI, Montero was selected to his first All-Star Game.
 He also threw out 40% of baserunners trying to steal, a career high.

 Montero was named to his second All-Star game in July 2014, replacing the injured Yadier Molina for the National League.